Skip to content

 “Tofu and veggies have fiber, healthy fats, and plant-based proteins to help stabilize blood sugars and leave you full and satisfied,” says Kellsey Reed RDN, LDN.

 What vegetables should you pair with your tofu scramble?
-Even though starchy vegetables like sweet potatoes and squash have carbohydrates, they’ll work well in this breakfast.
-Try half a cup of cubed sweet potatoes along with a handful of onions and mushrooms, sauteed in a small amount of oil and served with scrambled tofu for a balanced and filling breakfast.
+Even though starchy vegetables like sweet potatoes and squash have carbohydrates, they can work well as part of a balanced breakfast.
+Try half a cup of cubed sweet potatoes along with a handful of onions and mushrooms, sauteed in a small amount of oil.
+Serve that with scrambled tofu (or eggs) for a balanced and filling breakfast.

 3. Sardines on sprouted toast

-Are you on board with fish in a can yet?
-These little fishies have been stealing the spotlight with valuable nutrients like protein, omega-3 fatty acids, and vitamin D. Paired with a sprouted grain toast, your breakfast will be packed with protein, fiber, and key nutrients to help keep your blood sugar stable.
+Sardines have gone viral, and we’re here for it: They’re loaded with valuable nutrients like protein, omega-3 fatty acids, and vitamin D. Pair them with a sprouted grain toast, and your breakfast will be packed with protein, fiber, and key nutrients to help keep your blood sugar stable.

-“Both foods protein-rich options and sardines are also a good source of omega-3 fats which help reduce inflammation, a key contributor to elevated blood sugar levels,” says Sharon Puello, MA, RD, CDN, CDCES.
+“Protein-rich sardines are also a good source of omega-3 fats, which help reduce inflammation, a key contributor to elevated blood sugar levels,” says registered dietitian Sharon Puello.

 Vitamin D deficiency is linked to prediabetes, and getting enough of this nutrient isn’t always easy to do.
-Only a few foods naturally contain vitamin D, and sardines are one of the highest, with 36% of your DV in just one cup.
+Only a few foods naturally contain vitamin D, and sardines are one of the highest, with 36% of your day’s amount in one cup.

 Regular whole-grain toast has its benefits, but sprouted-grain toast may have a leg up when it comes to blood sugar control.
-“The sprouting process makes the minerals in the bread more available to the body, and adequate levels of minerals like zinc and magnesium are important to good glycemic control,” explains Puello.
+“The sprouting process makes the minerals in the bread more available to the body, and adequate levels of minerals like zinc and magnesium are important to good glycemic control,” Puello explains.

 Related: 9 Incredibly Delicious Ways to Eat Canned Sardines